How Do I Format the Checkstub on my Paychecks?

 - If your business name is different than your tax filing name, choose which name you would like to appear on the paycheck stub template.

-- To move the entire check stub down, enter a positive number of rows.
+- Check Stub Starts at Row field: Use this field to adjust the entire check stub.
+You’ll enter a positive number of rows in the box to move the entire check stub down.
 For example, to move the check stub 5 rows down the page, enter “5.”

-- To add a line break in the middle of the check stub, you can keep the “Line Break Starts at Row” number at 0 to insert the line break at the top the middle third of the page (if you use Check on Bottom) or the top of the bottom third of the page (if you use Check on Top).
-You can also enter a negative number to insert the line break higher, or enter a positive to insert the line break lower.
+- Line Break Starts at Row field: Use this field to add a line break in the middle of the check stub.
+The default for the “Line Break Starts at Row” is zero and works for both at the top of the middle third of the page (if you use Check on Bottom) or the top of the bottom third of the page (if you use Check on Top).

 - Next, enter the number of blank rows to insert between the two sections of the check stub.
 For example, if you use Check on Bottom, and keep “Line Break Starts at Row” at 0, and “Number of Blank Rows” is 5, your check stub will look like this: